EG-Ibrahim/Django-Project/README.md

 For Django set up:
 ( $ python -m pip install Django )
-(I recommend looking up how to set up Django instead)
+(Although I recommend looking up how to set up Django instead)

 And set up for additional tools I used that may be needed: